center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 **Step 1** emulates OceanLotus gaining initial access via a malicious file [T1204.002](https://attack.mitre.org/techniques/T1204/002/) targeting user `hpotter`.

-Thinking it's a normal word document, the user double-clicks the conkylan.app (note: We were not able to disguise the app as a word document using a homoglyph file extension due to OS updates 🙌 🍎).
+Thinking it's a normal word document, the user, Hope Potter (hpotter), double-clicks the conkylan.app (note: We were not able to disguise the app as a word document using a homoglyph file extension due to OS updates 🙌 🍎).
 The word document is actually an Application bundle, the first stage payload, which executes the second stage payload. deploys a decoy word document, and connects to the C2 server.

 The first stage payload is an Application bundle that sets up the enviornment for execution through ensuring the second stage payload (Implant) can be dropped and executed.
 When opened, the first stage payload uses a bash script to perform the following actions.
    - Removes quarantine flag on files within the application bundle